The Most Revd Jerome Lloyd OSJV DD FRSA

 Founding his own performance agency and production company, LRAPA Productions in 2002 whilst on sabbatical, he later produced various productions of both music and fringe theatre in the Brighton Festivals 2003/04/05.
 He performed at the Brighton Royal Pavilion, the Brighton Dome and Theatre Royal both as a musician and as a singer/actor in cabaret and consulted as a musical director on a variety of performances both amateur and professional.
 His Grace also helped to establish the then redundant St Andrew’s Church Waterloo Street as a community centre and performance venue with monthly “Friday night is music night” concerts showcasing local performance artists.
 In 2005 Metropolitan Jerome was appointed Rector of Formation and in 2006 Vicar General of the Old Roman Catholic Church in Europe and an assistant chaplain at the Community of the King of Love retreat centre in the High Peak district of Derbyshire.
 In 2007 His Grace became resident Provost at the Mother House of the OSJV at Cosgrove in Northamptonshire and in 2008 returned to Brighton to plant the foundations for the Brighton Oratory.

 On January 1st 2012 Archbishop Boniface Grosvold of the Old Roman Catholic Church announced the election by the Episcopal College of Metropolitan Jerome as Apostolic Vicar for Europe and Metropolitan Bishop-Elect of the ORCC in Europe.
-Monsignor Lloyd was consecrated Titular Archbishop of Selsey, Metropolitan Archbishop of Europe and Diocesan Ordinary of Great Britain on Saturday, May 5th 2012 feast of St Pius V in the Collegiate Chapel of St John the Evangelist, Huron University College, London, Ontario, Canada by Archbishop Grosvold and Archbishop Jean-Marie Denis Ngodobo of Cameroon by kind permission of the Anglican Bishop of Huron represented as witness to the Consecrations by the diocesan Precentor, Canon William Cliff (now Bishop of Brandon).
+Monsignor Lloyd was consecrated Titular Archbishop of Selsey, Metropolitan Archbishop of Europe and Diocesan Ordinary of Great Britain on Saturday, May 5th 2012 feast of St Pius V in the Collegiate Chapel of St John the Evangelist, Huron University College, London, Ontario, Canada by Archbishop Grosvold and Archbishop Jean-Marie Denis Ngodobo of Cameroon by kind permission of the Anglican Bishop of Huron represented as witness to the Consecrations by the diocesan Precentor, Canon William Cliff (now the Anglican Bishop of Brandon, Canada), as recorded in the Register of Services.

 On Saturday 26th May 2012, Metropolitan Jerome was formally installed as Metropolitan Archbishop of Europe during a service of Inauguration which took place before ecumenical witnesses and a large congregation in the Brighton Congress Hall.